jaimem88/zearch/README.md

 - The lack of generics in Go makes the code look very repetitive.
 Maybe I could have used higher order functions to try to DRY the code somehow.
 - Search by field other than `_id` is done in O(n).
-In future improvements, I could probably sort the values per field and perform a more performant search.
+In future improvements, I could probably sort the values per field and do a more performant search (e.g. binary search).

 ### Assumptions

 Data:
-- JSON files do not contain duplicate IDs for an entity, if they do, only the latest one read will be available to be searched.
+- JSON files do not contain duplicate IDs for an entity, if they do, only the latest one will be available to be searched.

 Relationships:
 - An Organization has many users